DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: System Model and Problem Formulation

 In our architecture, there are three tiers as shown in Figure \ref{EdgeEnv}.
 In the IoT tier, mobile devices generate tasks to be offloaded.
-The interarrival times between tasks vary based on the properties of the application type.
 The edge tier consists of edge servers and the orchestrator.
 Each mobile device in the first tier is connected via WLAN to the second tier in which there is an edge server.
-Finally, in the cloud tier, the cloud server is placed.
-The mobility of the users is based on a nomadic mobility model \cite{ribeiro2011survey} in which a user waits for a random amount of time in the vicinity of its WLAN/Edge server and then moves to another place in the vicinity of another edge server based on the attractiveness level of the places.
-If one place's attractiveness level is higher than the other place, a user spends more time in that location.
+Finally, in the top tier, the cloud server is placed.
+Users move according to a nomadic mobility model \cite{ribeiro2011survey} in which a user dwells for a random amount of time in the vicinity of its WLAN/Edge server and then moves to another place in the vicinity of another edge server based on the attractiveness level of the places.
+If one place's attractiveness level is higher, a user spends more time in that location.

 When a mobile device takes the offloading decision, the task is first sent to the orchestrator, which is responsible for the management of the offloaded tasks since it is aware of the recent conditions in the network and edge servers.
 Thus, depending on the network conditions and task requirements, the orchestrator forwards the task either to an edge server or the cloud server.
 If the task is successfully processed in the edge or the cloud considering the application requirements in terms of the maximum service time, it means that the orchestration is successful.
 Otherwise, it is considered as a failure.